On your mark, get set, grill!

 Outdoor chefs also are encouraged to keep food in the refrigerator while it's being marinated.
 Also, left-over marinade sauce should never be used as marinade on cooked meat.

-Of course, cooks should always wash their hands after working with raw meat, poultry and fish, and should wipe work surfaces, cutting boards and dishes with hot, soapy water before and after using them.
+Of course, cooks should always wash their hands after working with raw meat, poultry and fish, and they should also wipe work surfaces, cutting boards and dishes with hot, soapy water before and after using them.

 If you're new to outdoor grilling and don't have the timing down, you should use a food thermometer to make sure the meats are cooked to the correct internal temperature to destroy harmful bacteria.